 Good communication skills:

 Some clients may find communicating challenging.
-You must listen to them with empathy and without judgment.
+It would help if you listened to them with empathy and without judgment.

 Recovery language consists of words people use to describe their experience, support, and themselves.
 Use these words to build respectful relationships with your clients.